Find Affordable College Courses

 15 Yearly Graduations

-Virginia Commonwealth University is the 13th most popular school in the nation for students seeking a doctor's degree in public administration and social service.
+Virginia Commonwealth University is the 13th most popular school in the nation for students seeking a doctor's degree in public administration & social service.
 Roughly 29,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $12,094 per year, while in-state graduate students, on average, pay $12,618 per year.
-The public administration and social service program at Virginia Commonwealth University awarded 15 doctor's degrees during the 2020-2021 school year.
-About 53% of this group were women, and 27% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $12,850 per year, while in-state graduate students, on average, pay $13,404 per year.
+During the most recent year for which we have data, 15 people received their doctor's degree in public administration & social service from VCU.
+Around 29% of these students were from an underrepresented racial-ethnic group, and 57% were women.
+Those who complete their doctor's degree in public administration & social service at Virginia Commonwealth University make a median salary of 82,087.

 #14